SchumacherFM/Anonygento/README.md

 Adding custom entities for anonymization you can simply extend the config.xml.

 With this additional config you can extend the console runner to anonymize custom entities.
-E.g.: store locator, news or other payment solutions.
+E.g.: store locator, news, enterprise or other payment solutions.

 Please see Demo2 module.